Showing posts with label Bangkok. Show all posts

 When I was buying pasalubong in Bangkok, I always see Durian products but I did not mind it because I dislike durian.
 Naku, amoy pa lang niyan hindi ko na gusto.
 I even told my husband na wag na bibili ng durian candy pag galing sa Davao.
 Kasi nasasayang talaga at wala kumakain sa bahay and even sa family and friends namin, wala may gusto. hehehe!

-Then few months ago, my friend said that she likes the Durian Chips in Thailand, masarap daw siya.
+Then a few months ago, my friend said that she likes the Durian Chips in Thailand, masarap daw siya.
 So out of curiosity, I asked my husband to buy Durian Chips when he went back to Thailand last August.
-Since he has no time to go to the mall, he bought the chips at the airport.
-One pack is THB195 and to be honest I find it expensive for chips, parang Irvin Salted Egg Chips na ang mahal.
+Since he had no time to go to the mall, he bought the chips at the airport.
+One pack is THB195 and to be honest, I find it expensive for chips, parang Irvin Salted Egg Chips na ang mahal.
 So I was really hoping that I did not waste my money.

 4. Mango Sticky Rice